-Tell your Health Minister to stop delaying action on sugar
+Tell your Health Minister to stand up to food companies on sugar

-High or frequent consumption of added sugars, particularly for infants and young children, is associated with increased risk of dental cavities.
+High or frequent consumption of added sugars, particularly in infants and young children, is associated with increased risk of dental cavities.

 How does this happen?
 Sugars provide food for the bacteria that dissolve tooth enamel and as sugar consumption increases, so do cavities.
 This damage is irreparable; the tooth cannot repair itself and individuals are left with life-long problems which require fillings, root canal work or extractions.

 There is a growing problem with increasing rates of tooth decay, especially among children.
-One third of Australian children have experienced tooth decay by the age of 6 years in their baby teeth, increasing to 46% of children by the age of 10 years.
+One third of Australian children have experienced tooth decay in their baby teeth by the age of 6, increasing to 46% of children by the age of 10.

 It isn’t cheap either.
-In 2015, expenditure on dental services was $9.9 billion, with over $5.7 billion paid directly by Australians.
+In 2015, expenditure on dental services was $9.9 billion, with more than $5.7 billion paid directly by Australians.

 In Australia, food labels will only tell you the total sugar in a product, not the added stuff.
 And you can’t rely on the ingredient list because there are over 43 different names for added sugar.

 It’s essential that people can easily tell the difference between foods with naturally occurring sugars, like lactose in yoghurt, and added sugars which have virtually no nutritional benefits.
-Currently this is virtually impossible.
+Currently this is almost impossible.

-The World Health Organisation and our Dietary Guidelines recommend we reduce our added sugar intake on the basis that overconsumption of added sugars presents serious health issues.
+The World Health Organization and our Dietary Guidelines recommend we reduce our added sugar intake on the basis that overconsumption of added sugars presents serious health issues.

 A CHOICE investigation found that added sugar labelling could help consumers avoid 26 teaspoons of unnecessary sugar per day – that’s up to 38 kilograms a year!

 At their most recent meeting, Food Ministers renewed their commitment to improve the health of Australians.
-They want to help people make healthy food choices.
-Sugar labelling is a necessary step to achieving this.
+They want to help people make healthy food choices, and sugar labelling is a necessary step to achieving this.

 How much sugar is in your food?
 Try this ABC quiz.